usekarma/usekarma.dev/scripts/publish_site.md

 - If `cloudfront_distribution_id` is missing, the script will exit with an error
 - If `cloudfront_distribution_domain` is missing, the script will still function, but no live URL will be shown
 - This script is intended to be run from the root of the repository

----

-Let me know if you'd like a short help output (`--help`) example added too.